Programs in the Philippines

 tribes and in promoting and fostering peace in the area.
 IAT works with

-the Department of Peace in Canada and the
+the Department of Peace in Victoria and the

 Acadamy For Peace in Costa Rica regarding peace issues.